emfeltham/emf-cv/main.typ

 = Publications

 *Eric Feltham*, Laura Forastiere, and Nicholas Christakis.
 "Cognitive representations of social networks in isolated villages". _Nature Human Behaviour_ (2025). #link("https://doi.org/10.1038/s41562-025-02221-6")
-- Selected for a "Research Briefing" feature by _Nature Human Behaviour_.
+- Selected for a "Research Briefing" feature by _Nature Human Behaviour_. #link("https://doi.org/10.1038/s41562-025-02222-5")
+- Featured in Phys.org (#link("https://phys.org/news/2025-06-biases-people-mentally-social-community.html")["Biases shape how people mentally represent social ties in their community, study suggests"], June 2025)

 *Eric Feltham*, Laura Forastiere, Marcus Alexander, Nicholas Christakis.
 (2023).
 "Mass gatherings for political expression had no discernible association with the local course of the COVID-19 pandemic in the USA in 2020 and 2021". _Nature Human Behavior_. #link("https://doi.org/10.1038/s41562-023-01654-1")
 - Featured in _FiveThirtyEight_.